txemaotero/cpp_learn/README.md

 the use cases this will cover all my necessities and it is still a very good problem to learn new stuffs.

+## Matrix<T, Nrows, Ncols>

+The idea is know at compile time the dimensions of the matrix as well as the type of the elements.
+The elements are internally stored in a `std::array<T, Nrows*Ncols>`.
+All `Matrix` have a `MatrixSlice` member that is in charge of translating a (i_row, j_col) pair of integers to the correct index of the internal array.
+This may seem overkill for a simple matrix but it comes in handy when accessing slices of a `Matrix`.

+You can access to a slice of a `Matrix` by accessing its elements using the `slice`  struct.
+The `MatrixRef` is very similar to the `Matrix` one but it stores a pointer to the data in other `Matrix`.
+This means that the dimensions of a `MatrixRef<Nrows, Ncols>` will not generally match with the dimensions of the inner data pointer.
+However, the correct access is guaranteed due to the inner `MatrixSlice` member.

+You can always build a `Matrix` from a `MatrixRef` with different template dimension to create a reduced `Matrix` from the reference.

 ## TODOs

 - [X] Copy the implementation from the book using the vector as container.
   Achieve initialization and elemnt access.

 - [ ] Implement the base matrix template class (with only two indexes)